HC takes cognisance of 'ruckus' created by tourists in parts of HP, seeks status report from state govt | Law-Order

 Taking note of news reports about a ''ruckus'' created by tourists at Manikaran, Bilaspur and Manali early this week, the Himachal Pradesh High Court on Friday directed the state government to file a status report on the matter.

-A division bench of Acting Chief Justice Sabina and Justice Satyen Vaidya issued notices to Chief Secretary, Principal Secretary (Home), Director General of Police, Deputy Commissioners of Kullu and Bilaspur, and Superintendents of Police of Kullu and Bilaspur, and listed the case for hearing on March 13.
+A division bench of Acting Chief Justice Sabina and Justice Satyen Vaidya issued notices to Chief Secretary, Principal Secretary (Home), Director General of Police (DGP), Deputy Commissioners of Kullu and Bilaspur, and Superintendents of Police (SP) of Kullu and Bilaspur, and listed the case for hearing on March 13.

 The bench passed the order on a writ petition taken up suo moto as a Public Interest Litigation (PIL) on the basis of reports that were published in newspapers on March 6 and 7.